carpentries/instructor-training-bonus-modules/episodes/02-online-workshops-module-2.md

 > * Where captioning is not an option, assigning a note-taker to directly transcribe {: .solution}

+### Getting Off to a Good Start
 Creating a welcoming environment for your learners starts with teaching them how they can participate in your workshop.
 You may have the world's most perfect plan for every possible contingency, but if your learners don't know how they fit in to that vision, that in itself is a barrier to success.

+At the beginning of this workshop, your Trainer took several steps to teach you how to participate in *this* workshop.
+What kinds of things did they do?
+What else could they have included?

+> ## Introduction ingredients
+> In addition to introducing the exciting content of your workshop, your learners need to know what to expect and how to behave.
+This should include:
+> - The workshop schedule (including break times)
+> - The Code of Conduct
+> - The Emergency Plan
+> - How to use the technology (e.g., conferencing platform features, chat, collaborative notetaking document)
+> - Communication norms (e.g., How to ask questions, how to indicate when you are ok or stuck)
+> - How to arrange windows on a single, small laptop screen
+>
+{: .solution}

 > ## Activity 2 (20 min)
 > - Rotate group roles: moderator, time keeper, note-taker & sharer.
-> - Have a look at the guidelines on our [Recommendations](https://carpentries.org/online-workshop-recommendations/#communicate-information-learners-need-to-know) page, and prepare a short (3 minute) segment of your introduction that will set your learners on a course for success.
+> - Prepare a short (3 minute) segment of your introduction that will set your learners on a course for success.
 > - Rehearse!
 Give everyone a chance to present first, then exchange feedback, starting with feedback on yourself.
 Feedback should focus primarily on content, but delivery may be relevant too.
 Remember to include both targeted praise and constructive feedback.
 > - As time allows, share some similarities and differences in introductions within your group in the etherpad.
 > - Group 2 completes Activity 0